aensidhe/aensidhe.github.io/_posts/blog/en/2018-08-13-know what are you going to benchmark.md

 {% endhighlight %}

 In old benchmark GCC 6.0 was able to find out that `num ∈ [1<<30 - 100, 1<<30]` even for non-const integer and to eliminate all code, except one branch.
 In .net core JIT was able to do the same, but only for constant integer.
 In other cases JIT generated full code with all branches.
 So, "slow code" was actual code" and "fast" one was an anomaly tied to an ability of compilers eliminate dead code.
 Developer should take this into account during designing of benchmark.
 E.g. `SpanConst` here is for illustrating elimination of code and proving hypothesis that jit and gcc eliminate code here.

+Conclusion: benchmarking is hard, you need to know what you're measuring and to test that corner cases.